 NC: Changes within living memory.
 Where appropriate, these should be used to reveal aspects of change in national life.
 Significant historical events, people and places in their own locality.

-Why were Christopher Columbus and Neil Armstrong great explorers?
+Why should we remember Christopher Columbus and Neil Armstrong?

 NC: The lives of significant individuals in the past who have contributed to national and international achievements.
 Some should be used to compare aspects of life in different periods.